 The truth is PMS shouldn’t be that bad.
 Of course, you’ll experience light mood swings and some minor cramping, but if your hormones are adequately balanced, it shouldn’t be a debilitating problem.
 If you balance your hormones, you can even be symptom-free.

 Today I want to talk about a disorder that took 7 years for doctors to diagnose me with.
 I spent years thinking that the pain, hair loss, random weight gain, and then weight loss was normal.
-Only to learn it isn’t.
+Only to learn it isn’t and PCOS symptoms were causing it all.

 What Causes PCOS?